Affiq/Gamelog/MainMenu/Readme.md

 end)
 ```

-By applying these to different rows with different target positions, the eventual outcome should look like:
+By applying these to different rows with different target positions, the eventual outcome should look like (The animation should be smooth - the choppiness is due to the low framerate of the recording software):
 ![](https://github.com/Affiq/Gamelog/blob/main/MainMenu/AnimatedBackground.gif)
-The animation should be smooth - the choppiness is due to the low framerate of the recording software.